 Compact Keyboard with Arrow Keys

-The WhiteFox keyboard is a collaboration project between Matteo Spinelli (matt3o), Massdrop, and Input Club.
+The WhiteFox keyboard is a collaboration project between Matteo Spinelli (matt3o) and Input Club, and previously was produced with Massdrop.
 The design of the WhiteFox was meticulously prepared and took almost an entire year to come to life.
 The WhiteFox is a 65% mechanical keyboard with an aluminum case and plate, Cherry profile PBT dye-sublimated keycaps, a huge variety of keyswitch options including Cherry MX, Gateron, and Zealios, and a fully programmable PCB.
 The PCB is based on the same architecture as the Infinity Keyboards and is programmable using our web configurator, by command line, or with the popular keyboard firmware TMK.

 For a guide on how to program your keyboard using our configurator, please click this link.